Advanced Spacecraft Energetic Non-Toxic (ASCENT) Propellant

 Ground operations are significantly reduced due to the decreased hazard of ASCENT.
 Hydrazine requires more significant crew training, size, and personal protective equipment.
 Also, hydrazine requires more complex transfer equipment for spacecraft loading.
 ASCENTs reduced vapor pressure and reactivity at atmospheric conditions significantly reduce hazards.

 ASCENT increases performance and operability, enabling a wider range of platform envelopes and mission objectives.
 ASCENT reduces the time and cost objectives common to hydrazine.
-Increased energy density and reduced hazards greatly increases ESPA class spacecraft capabilities, which are advantageous to the space community.
+Increased energy density and reduced hazards significantly improves ESPA class spacecraft capabilities, which are advantageous to the space community.